Articles

 The impulse in software engineering is to build.
 Legacy modernization requires suppressing that impulse until you understand what you are dealing with.
 Engineers who succeed at this work read code patiently before they touch anything.
 They treat the existing system as a document to be understood, not a problem to be replaced.

-2. Assume the code is right before assuming it is wrong
+Why assume legacy code is right before assuming it is wrong?

 Legacy code that has been running for twenty years is probably doing something correct, even if it looks wrong.
 The calculation that seems redundant probably handles an edge case someone discovered in 2007 and never documented.
 Engineers who approach old code with respect rather than contempt find more of those edge cases before they break them.